Divine Melancholy

 His room was very orderly, with little of help provided from searching.
 However they did find a letter requesting Laburnum investigate Cobbins, Midgewarrow and Chancton.
 Whilst they were trying to figure out what this meant members of the local constabulary entered the inn and Aspith came upstairs to attend to them.
 They had just completed their shift and so came to the bar for a drink.
 Sergeant Marge Bregson and her colleague Rodger Burl seemed flustered.
 Clover decided to buy them drinks in the hope of finding out if they knew anything about Laburnum.
 Unfortunately they had had no dealings with him and they instead became bemoaning how short staffed they were.
 For weeks there had been raids on merchant caravans coming in and out of Prigwort and the police were struggling to get the situation under control.
 They didn’t have time to follow-up on any other investigations including reports of Crookhorns in the area south and the recently missing son of the elevated Sirrop Drouge of the noble brewing House Oberon – Arda.

-Next time the party plan to confront members of The Bounders about the disappearance of Arda and head south to investigate the Crookhorn rumours.
+Next time the gang plan to confront members of The Bounders about the disappearance of Arda and head south to investigate the Crookhorn rumours.
 They hope to ingratiate themselves with the town, who don’t like outsiders, by bringing home one of their own.

 Things to work on,